-Sometimes hearing aid retailers even quote or advertise a lower price and charge you additional fees for future services.
+Sometimes hearing aid retailers even quote or advertise a lower price and charge additional fees for future services.

-When comparing Ear Health with another provider, please ensure you understand what support and services we include with the purchase of your hearing aids.
+When comparing Ear Health with another provider, please understand what support and services we provide when purchasing your hearing aids.

 For example, the cost of hearing aids may or may not include a full range of services like a free ear wax removal or a full diagnostic hearing test once a year for six years.
 Over the life of your hearing aids, this can save you hundreds of dollars.

 3 Reasons Why It Can Be Difficult To Compare the Cost of Hearing Aids in NZ

-In our humble opinion, three connected yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.
+In our humble opinion, three related yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.

 - Pricing transparency on behalf of the hearing aid retailer.

 - Self-regulatory industry policies that inhibit pricing transparency.